Logo

 Pentesting uncovers threats and risks within some context in the environment.
 If you decide to change existing parameters or deploy new software during the test, it will jeopardize the result.
 Itโ€™s best to finish your development activities before the test to include new pieces of the environment in the testing scope.

-6. Review the integrity of security measures and data after the test.
+1. Review the integrity of security measures and data after the test

-After the test, the testing team should cover their tracks: close created backdoors, delete exploitation scripts and temporary files, reverse settings changes, etc. However, you should double-check that:
+After the security risk assessment with penetration testing is done, the testing team should cover their tracks: close created backdoors, delete exploitation scripts and temporary files, reverse settings changes, etc. However, you should double-check that:

 • Security holes created for testing purposes are closed